adamtow/promptkit/docs/English.md

 For use with numbers, the input must be less than any of the numbers in items within the `choices` array.

 #### between
-For use with numbers, the input must be between any of the numbers in items within the `choices` array.
-Use the `-` character as a delimiter between the lower and upper bounds.
+For use with numbers and dates, the input must be between any of the numbers in items within the `choices` array.
+Use an en dash `–` character as a delimiter between the lower and upper bounds.
 For instance:

-`"choices": "1-10 | 20-30"`
+`"choices": "1–10 | 20–30"`

 ****